retypeapp/retype/configuration/project.md

 ### noResultsFoundMsg

 === noResultsFoundMsg : `string`
 Message rendered when no results were found.
-Defualt is `"Sorry, no results found."`.
+Default is `"Sorry, no results found."`.

 ```yml
 search: